 Take your time to really think the questions through.
 You don't even have to finish answering them in one sitting.
 Just let all those thoughts flow by looking back at the things that made you really happy during the last few months.
 Dig deep and try to remember your wins and those moments of victories.
 Observe which fields or activities are good sources of income.
 Look around you and try to figure out what needs improvement or how you can make the world a better place.
 What are the current pains or problems that you can bring an answer to?
-This first step is all about collecting as much dots as you can.
+This first step is all about collecting as many dots as you can.

 If you feel like you've already poured your heart and mind out, look at your answers and find out what your passion, profession, vocation and mission is.